 All SNSA coaches who do not have a US Soccer coach license are strongly encouraged to attend an SNSA Coach Clinic appropriate to the age level in which they are coaching.
 Clinics are free and include a classroom component and a field training component.
 The SNSA Coach Clinics are designed to complement the US Soccer Grassroots coaching online courses.
 SNSA coaches who are interested in expanding their coach education are encouraged to visit the US Soccer Learning Center for Grassroots course registration and for a schedule of advanced licensing courses.

-In most cases, Level 1 attendees are parents who volunteer or are volunteered to act as coaches when their children first start to play soccer.
+In most cases, SNSA coaches are parents who volunteer or are volunteered to act as coaches when their children first start to play soccer.
 For those parents who have limited or no playing experience, the position of coach understandably can be quite intimidating.
-The function of the Level 1 course is to help remove some of that fear by providing the information a coach requires to teach the game at this most important level.
-The course emphasis is on age appropriate training and management of young players.
-At this early stage of development for both the coach and the player, the players will learn much more about the game itself than from the coach.
+The function of the SNSA Coach Clinic is to help remove some of that fear by providing the information a coach requires to teach the game at this most fundamental level.
+The course emphasizes age appropriate training and management of young players.
+At this early stage of development for both the coach and the player, the focus is on teaching fundamental technical skills, including ball control, passing/receiving, 1v1 defense and shooting.

 Eight New Grassroots Licensing Courses Will Focus on Coaching Fundamentals with Respect to U.S. Soccer’s Player Development Initiatives